Calculation of LTV

 Segment LTV (by plan, country, industry, acquisition channel) to identify where to invest and where to optimize (pricing, packaging, onboarding).

-Monitor the smoothing window: with strong seasonality, a longer horizon stabilizes the indicator; conversely, a shorter horizon detects a turning point faster.
-(E.g.: companies with usage peaks, seasonal reactivations.)
+Monitor the smoothing window: with strong seasonality, a longer horizon stabilizes the indicator; conversely, a shorter horizon detects a turning point faster. (e.g.: companies with usage spikes, seasonal reactivations.)

-Interpret LTV alongside GRR/NRR and churn for a complete view of retention and expansion.
+Interpret LTV with GRR/NRR and churn for a complete view of retention and expansion.

 6. FAQ

 → LTV, CLV, CLTV: difference?
-No difference in common usage: these three terms are synonymous with Customer Lifetime Value.
+No difference in common usage: these three terms are synonyms of Customer Lifetime Value.
 Fincome terminology uses LTV for consistency.

 → Why can LTV vary from month to month?
 Variations come from: